jackgilbride999/Github-Access/README.md

 ```
 ## Stage 2 - Query MongoDB
 ### About
 The code to query MongoDB was written in Node.js using the [Node.js MongoDB driver](https://docs.mongodb.com/ecosystem/drivers/node/).
-It queries the data from the database and outputs it as a JSON.
+It queries the data from the previous stage and outputs it as a JSON.

 ### How to Use
 This section of the project is runnable as it uses a read-only API key.
 To run, navigate to the **Query_Mongo** folder.
 Ensure that you have Node JS on your machine and enter `npm start` into the console.
 Sample output from this stage of the project would include the following: